-Jamaican Jerk Spiced Nuts is a fun and festive appetizer with a intriguing combination of flavors ~ and it’s so easy to make!
+Jamaican Jerk Spiced Nuts is a fun and festive appetizer with an intriguing combination of flavors ~ and they’re so easy to make!
 These zesty mixed nuts are the perfect starter for any party.

 Jamaican jerk spices are used as a dry spice rub on grilled meats and fish.
-It has roots going back to Africa when it was brought to the Caribbean by colonial era slaves, and I thought it would be fun to try it on nuts.
-It’s a complex blend of spices, but the defining flavors are allspice and hot pepper, and the whole thing is a little bit unexpected, which I like.
+The spice blend has roots going back to Africa when it was brought to the Caribbean by colonial era slaves, and I thought it would be interesting to try it out in a nut mix.
+These jerk spiced nuts contain a complex blend of spices, but the defining flavors are allspice and hot pepper, and the whole thing is a little bit unexpected, which I love.

 I also used a touch of brown sugar to give the mix a hit of sweetness and the juice of half a lemon for a surprising tang.
 The hot pepper gives a pleasant amount of heat.